SirWaffle/local-ai-code-completion/README.md

 - edit the paths on the webserver to point to your model: \Webserver\webserver\GPTGenSingleton.cs

-- i run this via the cuda execition of ONNX, which requires about 8 GB free of VRAM.
-If you want to change this, see: \Webserver\genLib\GPTOnnx.cs
+- i run this via the cuda execution of ONNX, which requires about 8 GB free of VRAM.
+If you want to change this to CPU, see: \Webserver\genLib\GPTOnnx.cs
 ```
 and comment out:
 so.AppendExecutionProvider_CUDA(gpuDeviceId);